-PLEASE NOTE: New Federal legislation came into force June 16, 2015 and procedures were issued on June 17, 2015.
-Our review of the new procedures has revealed that there are numerous errors in the instructions and the forms.
-We will be contacting the CIRB the week of June 22, 2015 to address these errors.
+PLEASE NOTE: New Federal legislation that was passed into law on December 16, 2014 came into force June 16, 2015.
+New procedures were issued on June 17, 2015.
+Our review of the new procedures has revealed that there are a number of errors in the CIRB instructions and the forms.
+We have contacted the CIRB to address these errors.

-Using our step-by-step instructions, you should be able to decertify your union.
+Using our step-by-step instructions, you should be able to apply to the Canada Industrial Relations Board to decertify your Union.
 If you need help, go to our Contacts pages and get in touch with someone listed there.
 By the way, others may call decertification "revocation of bargaining rights" or "termination of bargaining rights."

 Time Your Decertification